balch/lander/README.md

 Next I started on the stars and terrain as those worked but needed some attention.
 The stars logic was good and showed me how to use the *Canvas* `@Composable`.
-The terrain did and awesome job of layout out the landing pads, but everything else was just a bunch of jagged lines.
-I was able to get the AI to understand I wanted more mountains, craters, and rocks and I am happy with the results it produced.
+The terrain did an awesome job of laying out the landing pads, but everything else was just a bunch of jagged lines.
+I was able to get the AI to understand I wanted more mountains, craters, and rocks and I am happy with the results.
 I have not had to touch the `TerrainGenerator` at all and I do consider this the biggest AI "Win" in this project.

 The math in the PhysicsEngine is another area that worked out well.
 I did have